Storage Provider Tutorial

 This guide provides practical steps for the storage providers to start an es-node instance for connecting to one of the existing EthStorage testnets.

 By default, this tutorial assumes the EthStorage contract is deployed on L1 (Sepolia).
-However, you can also use this tutorial if the storage contract is deployed on an L2 testnet of SWC (or — a fully decentralized L2 blockchain network with unmatched scalability and security), which has some slight differences.
+However, you can also use this tutorial if the storage contract is deployed on an L2 testnet of SWC (or Super World Computer — a fully decentralized L2 blockchain network with unmatched scalability and security), which has some slight differences.
 In this case, please pay attention to the 🅢🅦🅒 sign for SWC testnet specific guidance.
 For each shell command, separate commands that match the SWC testnet are also listed.

 CPU: A minimum of 4 cores and 8 threads